 Bonnie Coffee Brewers – Excellent coffee on the go

 This coffee place is number one in Melbourne if you are a coffee lover with a demanding taste.
-At Bonnie Coffee Brewers you are lucky enough to brew your own coffee blend right on the spot.
+At Bonnie Coffee Brewers, you are lucky enough to brew your own coffee blend right on the spot.
 The place offers a different variety of blends, filter coffee and cold drip coffee.
-There is no food, just coffee and cookies.
-Located a short walk from Southern Cross Station.
+There is no food, just coffee and cookies, and it is only a short walk from Southern Cross Station distance.

 Mc Cafe – The best value Coffee & Muffins on the Go